rgolang/rgo/README.md

 # Rgo programming language
 (pre-alpha version)

-Rgo is like a memory safe version of C and Lisp combined, it is most similar to assembly (but readable and safe).

 A novel approach to programming that combines the elegance of lambda calculus with the pragmatism of statement-based programming.
-Tailored for flow-based programming, Rgo emphasizes functional programming, immutability, and higher-order functions, all while automating memory and resource management without relying on a garbage collector.
+Tailored for flow-based programming, it emphasizes functional programming, immutability, and higher-order functions, all while automating memory and resource management without relying on a garbage collector.

 It currently uses the LLVM backend and is compiled using golang, but performance can be improved by compiling directly to the target architecture assembly.

+Rgo is like a memory safe version of C and Lisp combined, it is most similar to assembly (but readable and safe).

 ## Features
 - **Compiled**